smbutterfield/ibmt17-18/abc-tutorial.md

 ABC notation is a text-based system created by Chris Walshaw for entering musical notation.
 Due to its simple but powerful interface, developers have been able to create software that renders ABC notation into standard musical notation while also providing editable, instant playback.
-This website uses a javascript engine built by Gregory Dyke and Paul Rosen.
+This website uses [abcjs](https://github.com/paulrosen/abcjs), a javascript package developed by Gregory Dyke and Paul Rosen.

 ### Known Technical Issues